trevorcousins/PSMCplus/README.md

 ### Input files

 PSMC+ takes multi-hetsep (mhs) files as introduced by Stephan Schiffels.
-To generate these files, you can use his tutorial (https://github.com/stschiff/msmc-tools).
+To generate these files, you can use [his tutorial](https://github.com/stschiff/msmc-tools/blob/master/msmc-tutorial/guide.md).
 Or, if you have a bam file you can use my Snakefile to process this into mhs files (TODO link).

 ### Inference of population size history